j0py/Tidy/README.md

 The ```#``` sign is not possible in SC Interpreter, i replaced it with ```-```, which also looks quite tidy :).

 The "<" function has been added to NodeProxy to get things going.
-The Interpreter first encounters ```~a```, which results in a NodeProxy (we are in a ProxySpace).
+The Interpreter first encounters ```~a```, which results in a NodeProxy (we are in ProxySpace).
 The "<" method on the proxy is called, with a String argument.
 The String argument has this format: ```<function name> <pattern>```.

 The "<" method creates a JSTidy object around the proxy, and this JSTidy object will handle the function and the pattern.
 Yep, it starts building a tree again.
 The result so far is that JSTidy object, and the Interpreter continues to the ```-``` operator.
-Of course, the JSTidy object has this method, and it will accept, uh, a String as argument.
-JSTidy processes the String (containing again a function name and a pattern), and this can be repeated as required, calling many functions with many patterns.
-Finally, the code to interpret is all done, and then the Interpreter will call ```printOn``` on the JSTidy object, so that something is written to the post window.
-And in the implementation of the ```printOn``` method, i have the opportunity to start a Routine that will play cycles.
+Of course, the JSTidy object has this method, and it will accept, again, a String as argument.
+JSTidy processes the String (containing again a function name and a pattern), returns itself, and then this can be repeated as required, calling many functions with many patterns.
+Each function stores something inside the tree that is built up inside the JSTidy object.

+Finally, the code to interpret is all done, and then the Interpreter will call ```printOn``` on the resulting JSTidy object, so that something is written to the post window.
+And in the implementation of the ```printOn``` method, i have the opportunity to start (or replace a running-) a Routine that will play the cycles.

-Sneaky and hacky, but reliable enough.
+Sneaky and hacky, but reliable.

 #### Functions supported by the JSTidy class